Posted by Mia Wren on 22nd Dec 2025

 The fat: what’s best for Yorkshire puddings?

-4. Put the tin in the oven until the fat is shimmering hot.
+- Heat the tin until the fat is shimmering hot.

 “Why are my Yorkshire puddings flat?”